Access to Council Information

 If you cannot find the information you require the following options below maybe of assistance

-If the information is not freely available we will assist you to make an application for an assessed disclosure by completing the application form by clicking on this link(PDF, 168KB).
+If the information is not freely available we will assist you to make an application for an assessed disclosure by completing the application form by completing the form below.

 Section 13(2) of the Right to Information Act 2009 details the application process for assessed disclosure of information.